Avani-kasat/LetsGrowMore-Internship/README.md

 # LetsGrowMore-Internship
-I was selected as a Data Science Intern at LetsGrowMore company.
+I was selected as a Data Science Intern at LetsGrowMore [ September 2021 - October 2021].

 In this 1 month Internship I have completed Three Tasks.